GallagherSecurity/cc-rest-docs/training/README.md

 A card type carries rules for the data that a card carries, PINs, how to treat cards around their expiry time, and default values for new cards of that type.
 We often use the word credential, because not all card types involve a physical card:  there are also biometric and mobile card types.

-The REST API provides read access to card types so that you can manage cardholders’ credentials.
+The REST API provides read access to card types so that you can manage cardholders' credentials.

 PIV cards have their own developer document, separate from the rest of the cardholder API.